Multiple Spanning Tree Protocol: Configuration guidelines for MSTP

 A VLAN can only be mapped to one MSTI or to the CIST.
 One VLAN mapped to multiple spanning trees is not allowed.
 All the VLANs are mapped to the CIST by default.
-Once a VLAN is mapped to a specified MSTI, it is removed from the CIST.To avoid unnecessary STP processing, a port that is attached to a LAN with no other bridges/switches attached, can be configured as an edge port.
+Once a VLAN is mapped to a specified MSTI, it is removed from the CIST.To avoid unnecessary STP processing, a port that is attached to a LAN with no other bridges or switches attached can be configured as an edge port.